makersacademy/airport_challenge/problem/user_stories.md

 plane |
 airport | land_plane
 airport | launch_plane
-airport | is_stormy?
+airport | stormy?

-1. is_stormy? should be a method
+1. stormy? should be a method
-2. is_stormy? method returns false
+2. stormy? method returns false
-3. Prevents launch_plane if is_stormy? is true (guard condition)
+3. Prevents launch_plane if stormy? is true (guard condition)
-4. Allows launch_plane if is_stormy? is false
+4. Allows launch_plane if stormy? is false
-5. Provide an input for is_stormy? to be able to return true
+5. Provide an input for stormy? to be able to return true

 #### Prevent landing in stormy weather